cmusatyalab/elijah-cloudlet/README.md

 --------------

 1. Creating ``base vm``.
 	You will first create ``base vm`` from a regular VM disk image.
+Here the __regular VM disk image__ means a raw format virtual disk image you typically use at KVM/QEMU or Xen.
+The code will start running the OS in this virtual disk and finally generate ``base vm``, which is composed ``base disk`` and ``base memory``.
-This ``base vm`` will be a template VM for overlay VMs.
-To create ``base vm``, you need regular VM disk image in a raw format.
+	This ``base vm`` will be used as a template VM for your custom virtual machine.

         > $ cd ./bin
         > $ ./cloudlet base /path/to/base_disk.img
         > (__Use raw file format__)

-	This will launch remote connection(VNC) to guest OS and cloudlet module will automatically start creating ``base vm`` when you close VNC window.
+	This will launch GUI (VNC) connecting to your guest OS and cloudlet module will start creating ``base vm`` when you close VNC window.
+So please loggin to the guest OS and close the GUI window when you think it's right snapshotting point as a base VM.
-	After finishing all the processing, you can check generated ``base vm`` using below command.

-    	> $ cd ./bin
+	The code will generate snapshot of the VM (for both memory and disk) and save the information at DB.
+You can check list of ``base vm`` by

-    	> $ ./cloudlet list_base
+		> $ ./cloudlet list-base

 2. Creating ``overlay vm`` on top of ``base vm``.